 After a merger or acquisition, it is common for an enterprise to be faced with the issue of maintaining dissimilar communications networks and systems.
 In most cases, the sheer cost of maintaining these networks is reason enough to look towards a Unified Communications solution.
 Cloud-based systems can easily fit into heterogeneous environments, saving you the cost of “ripping-and-replacing” those networks with an entirely new solution.

-» Does your enterprise plan to divest a business unit?
+» Does your enterprise plan to divest or spin off a business unit?